 Family medicine, or family practice, is a division of primary care focused on the provision of comprehensive medical care for people of all ages, with family doctors often providing care for the entire family.
-As a family doctor these physicians generally develop close relationships with patients over an extended period of time, allowing them to provide comprehensive care that other specialists would be unable to deliver.
+As a family doctor, these physicians generally develop close relationships with patients over an extended period of time, allowing for the provision of comprehensive care that other specialists may be less likely to deliver.

 Family physicians are tasked with caring for not only the physical health of patients and families, but also the mental and emotional health and how it relates to the family as a unit.
 Family medicine also emphasizes preventive care, attempting to keep the patient healthy and prevent diseases before they occur through regular exercise, a healthy diet and healthy life choices.

 When treating patients and their families, family physicians employ a variety of techniques and procedures.
 With regard to preventive measures, Family doctors are tasked with performing regular examinations or checkups, immunizations and screening tests, among others.
 Family physicians are trained to identify and treat a very wide range of illnesses and injuries, but may also refer patients to a specialist when they deem it necessary.
 Additionally, family physicians may also treat and manage chronic conditions without the assistance of a specialist.